Atomwaffen Division: Feuerkrieg Division

 On September 2, 2020, Paul Dunleavy from Warwickshire appeared in Birmingham Crown Court, charged with preparing an act of terrorism.
 He had allegedly stated he was getting armed and in shape for a mass shooting to "provoke a race war", having acquired a handgun and ammunition for this purpose.
 He was found guilty on October 2, 2020, and was jailed for five years and six months.
-On February 1, 2021, a Cornish teenager said to have been the leader of the UK branch of the Feuerkrieg Division pleaded guilty to 12 terrorism offences, making him one of Britain's youngest convicted terrorists.
-Police had previously raided his home in 2019 for firearms and had found bomb building instructions and O9A literature.
+On February 1, 2021, a Cornish teenager said to have been the leader of the UK branch of the Feuerkrieg Division pleaded guilty to 12 terrorism offenses, making him one of Britain's youngest convicted terrorists.
+Police had previously raided his home in 2019 for firearms and had found bomb building instructions and ONA literature.
 Luca Benincasa was sentenced to nine years and three months at Winchester Crown Court in January 2023.
 He had instructions on bomb making and was a recruiter and "prominent member" of the Feuerkrieg Division and ONA.
-He pleaded guilty to terrorism offences and possession of child porn.
+He pleaded guilty to terrorism offenses and possession of child porn.

 Swedish-Estonian NRM member Oskar Laas was deported to Estonia from Sweden in 2021 as a threat to national security for his extremist views.
-Laas’ father was a founder of the local department of the EKRE and took part in NRM demonstrations, as did the younger Laas with another Estonian friend.
-Laas had taken pictures with his friend in face masks holding the book Siege, and attended events of Blue Awakening and Atomwaffen Division in Estonia.
+Laas' father was a founder of the local department of the EKRE and took part in NRM demonstrations, as did the younger Laas with another Estonian friend.
+Laas had taken pictures with his friend in face masks holding the book Siege, and attended events of Blue Awakening and AWD in Estonia.

 In May 2023, a large-scale operation took place across Austria where 10 people accused of being affiliated with Feuerkrieg were raided and arrested.
 The police also confiscated multiple firearms and Nazi paraphernalia.
 A Viennese man was accused of building bombs and calling for terrorist attacks.

 In July 2024, a leader of the Eastern European Accelerationist group Maniac Murder Cult (MKU), Michail "Butcher" Chkhikvishvili, native of Georgia, was arrested and is facing 50 years in prison for a plot to poison Jewish people.
 Under him MKU co-operated with the Feuerkrieg Division.
 On July 1, 2024, an Austrian 21-year-old member of the Feuerkrieg was sentenced to two years in prison for among other things, membership in a criminal organization.
 During a house search in May 2023, firearms and bulletproof vests were confiscated from his apartment.
 In Feuerkrieg chats he talked about attacking Jewish people and Muslims with poison gas and explosives.
 At the same time he was employed as a guard at Jewish institutions and was issued a firearm.
 However, he was intercepted by the police before he could carry out his plans.